simple64/simple64-gui/README.md

 You can try this out by downloading [**m64p**](https://m64p.github.io/). **m64p** is mupen64plus + GLideN64 + this GUI

+##Dependencies

+Qt 5.4 (this comes statically linked with the Windows binary build in m64p, so you don't need to worry about this on Windows).

+SDL2

 ## Building (tested on Linux and MinGW)

 On Ubuntu you'll want to install ```qt5-default```